OpenFn/docs/docs/apps/salesforce.md

 #### Picklist fields

-As you design your integration and map data elements between systems, make sure that option values for **picklistt** fields also match the data from your connected application.
+As you design your integration and map data elements between systems, make sure that option values for **picklist** fields also match the data from your connected application.
 If your other app's field value options do not match Salesforce picklist values, you should consider (1) transforming or re-labeling the values received from the source system before sending to Salesforce, or (2)